-All Haralson County High School students in Grades 9-12 will be issued an HP Chromebook 11 G5 EE (Education Edition) as their personal learning device for the 2020-2021 school year!
+All Haralson County High School students in Grades 9-12 will be issued a Dell 3100 Chromebook as their personal learning device for the 2023-2024 school year!
 Students will transport their devices to and from school.
-The Chromebooks will be distributed in August 2020 (checked for damage/inventoried periodically through the 2020-2021 school year) and collected during the last week of school in May 2021.
+The Chromebooks will be distributed in August 2023 (checked for damage/inventoried periodically through the 2023-2024 school year) and collected during the last week of school in May 2024.